Chad accuses U.N. of neglecting its peacekeepers in Mali

 He said Chad's force in Mali was experiencing enormous difficulties with logistics, mobility and ensuring its troops were properly fed.

-The government said it would give MINUSMA one week to relieve its troops and give them the necessary support, although it did not say what it would do if its demands were not met.
+The government said it would give MINUSMA a one-week period in which to relieve its troops and give them the necessary support though it did not say what it would do if its demands were not met.

 "Faced with the situation of precarity and discrimination that the Chadian contingent is enduring, the government calls upon MINUSMA's leaders to ensure fair and equal treatment of all the contingents," the statement said.